 My initial stats

-There’s no financial compensation for me in doing this, but at this point I can afford to get by on the “physic income” of satisfaction from being able to research, analyze, write and present content that other people may find interesting.
+I’m not doing this for financial compensation.
+I can afford to get by on the “physic income” of satisfaction from being able to research, analyze, write and present content that other people may find interesting.
 The privacy disclosure about use of web browser cookies in the footer of every page tells you that I’m using Google Analytics to see how many people visit the website (see chart above).
 There were 698 users in the first two months, who visited on average 1.62 sessions per user, looked at 5.07 pages per session and spent an average of 4 minutes, 12 seconds per session.
 These readers certainly included the local political junkies.

 When launching any new endeavour, it is essential to promote it.
 I spent most of my business-side career as a marketing executive, so I know that it’s necessary to tell people about something new, and why it might somehow benefit them.
 So, I inflicted the news about the new site via email to friends and colleagues.
 Several were quite positive (thank you).

-Lying in a hospital bed for five days following my heart surgery on Nov.
-5, I decided that I wanted to expand the range of topics.
+Lying in a hospital bed for five days following heart surgery on Nov.
+5, I decided to expand the range of topics.
 So far, I think that I have “story ideas” (to use the journalistic vernacular) that include agriculture, conservation and tourism as well as what I’ve now re-labeled as democracy (my initial articles about voting patterns in NOTL).